Why is the trial happening?

-COVID-19 is a new type of infection and so the best treatments are not known.
-There are some existing treatments that may be effective in treating COVID-19.
-The ASCOT trial aims to discover which existing treatments are most effective.
+Few treatments are known to work in treating COVID-19, and there are some existing treatments that may be effective in treating COVID-19.
+The ASCOT trial aims to discover which treatments are most effective.

 This research will improve our knowledge of how to treat COVID-19 and may improve the care of patients with COVID-19 in Australia, New Zealand and across the world.